-This section outlines the Jordanian Legislative and Regulatory framework relevant to this project, as well as the guidelines issued by the Jordanian Government with regards to COVID-19 pandemic.
+This section outlines the Jordanian Legislative and Regulatory framework relevant to this project.
 The legislations of various authorities must be taken into consideration to ensure an all-inclusive understanding of the specific requirements and obligations.

-The legislations and guidelines listed below have been tailored to apply the anticipated activities of this project to guarantee the protection of social, health and environmental aspects, where specific stipulations and clauses may apply in reference to the scope of this Programme.
+The legislations listed below have been tailored to apply the anticipated activities of this project to guarantee the protection of social, health and environmental aspects; where specific stipulations and clauses may apply in reference to the scope of this Programme.